 Monday Meeting and weekly chapel are the heart of our school.
 These special times give us the opportunity to check in with each other, celebrate successes, and offer support when needed.
 These moments of prayer, reflection, and celebration are fundamental to our mission and faith.
 Engaging, meaningful, and student-centered, we welcome all to these services!

 Four times a year, pre-kindergarten and kindergarten celebrate the Eucharist together.
 Central to our remembrance and worship of Christ is this time to gather to sing our praises, lift our prayers, and participate in receiving the body and blood of Christ.
 Busy Bees, our youngest pre-kindergarten students, have a separate time in their classroom until the spring, when they join the pre-kindergarten and kindergarten with their Eucharist Buddy.

 Special services include the St. Francis Eucharist and Pet Blessing, Grandparents Day service, and ECC Lessons and Carols.

 Any questions regarding worship at the ECC may be directed to Reina Gardner, ECC division head.

 Once a month we gather together for Eucharist (also known as Holy Communion, the Lord’s Supper, or Mass).
-All-school Eucharists take place in the gym, while Divisional Eucharists are held in the COI.
+All-school Eucharists take place in the Gym, while Divisional Eucharists are held in the COI.
 Episcopalians see the table as “God’s table,” where all are welcome.
 A person may participate fully in the sacramental life of the church, regardless of age.
 We leave it to the parents to decide when their child is ready to receive.
-Because Holy Eucharist is a special occasion, we ask that students dress appropriately (see guidelines in FAQ).
+Because Holy Eucharist is a special occasion, we ask that students dress appropriately.